curityio/spring-boot-oauth-client/README.md

 ## Generate Key and Trust Stores

-### Key Store for Client
+### Key Store for API Client Authentication

-The client needs keys to issue the self-signed JWT that it uses for authentication.
-Use `keytool` to generate a key pair and (self-signed) certificate:
+When authenticating with `private_key_jwt`, you need to specify keys to issue the self-signed JWT for the authentication.
+Use `keytool` to generate a key pair:

 ```bash
 keytool -genkey -alias demo-client -keyalg RSA -keystore client_keys.jks -keysize 2048 -dname "CN=Demo Client,O=Example"
 ```

-The Subject Name of the certificate do not matter.
+The subject name of the certificate does not matter in this context.
 Make sure to remember the alias as it is used to identify the key pair.
+Put the key store file in the `resources` folder and update the parameters in `application.yml` accordingly.

-For example, you need the alias when exporting the certificate and public key:
+Export the certificate with the public key:

 ```bash
 keytool -exportcert -keystore client_keys.jks -alias demo-client -file demo-client.cer
 ```

-You can upload the certificate file to the Curity Identity Server as a **Signature Verification Key**.
+Upload the certificate file to the Curity Identity Server as a **Signature Verification Key** and configure the client with that key.

-### Trust Store for Server Certificate
+### Trust Store for Server Certificates

+The `OAuthFilter` assumes that the authorization server's endpoints are served over HTTPS.
+The API must trust the server certificate from the JWKS and OpenID metadata endpoints.
+In test systems the server certificate may not be trusted by default.
+To set up the trust, add the trust chain of the server certificate to a trust store.
-Get hold of the certificate of the CA that issued the server certificate.
-Then use `keytool` to import the certificate in a (new) truststore:
+Get hold of the certificate of the CA that issued the server certificate and all intermediate CA certificates up to the root CA ("trust chain").
+Then use `keytool` to import the certificate(s) in a (new) truststore:

 ```bash
 keytool -importcert -keystore localhost.truststore -file issuing-ca-cert.pem
 ```

+If prompted, trust the certificates.
+If the server certificate is self-signed import only the certificate itself.

 ## More Information
 More information about OAuth 2.0, OpenID Connect and the Curity Identity Server can be found here: